Tinkertoy: History

 Tinkertoys were inducted into the National Toy Hall of Fame at The Strong in Rochester, New York, in 1998.

-Hasbro bought the Tinkertoy brand and currently produces both Tinkertoy Plastic and Tinkertoy Classic (wood) sets and parts.
-The US rights are now owned by Basic Fun!.
+Hasbro bought the Tinkertoy brand and produced both Tinkertoy Plastic and Tinkertoy Classic (wood) sets and parts.
+Hasbro later leased rights to BasicFun! to manufacture and market the toy.

+The US rights are currently owned by Basic Fun!
+Inc., which acquired them in 2018.
+In 2024, Basic Fun! filed for Chapter 11 bankruptcy protection.
+The company will use bankruptcy proceedings to repay its creditors while remaining in operation.

 Standard parts

 In addition to the spools, a standard Tinkertoy set includes: